What are male dancers called if female dancers are called ballerinas?

 How long is a dancer's career?

-A dancer's career can usually last until his/her early to late 30s, sometimes a few years more.
 The length of a dancer's career is very similar to any other professional athlete, depending on the dancer's individual body and avoidance of injuries.
 After retiring from the stage, dancers can continue a career as a ballet mistress or master, choreographer, or instructor, or choose a different career altogether.
 Many dancers today are getting degrees through universities with programs that are tailored around a dancer's vigorous schedule.